 - Add the sourdough starter to the eggs; whisk thoroughly to combine.

 - Add the flour to a food processor fitted with a metal blade.
-Add the egg mixture.
+Pour the egg mixture on top.

 - Process the ingredients (no need to pulse) until a dough forms, about 10-15 seconds.
 If the dough doesn’t form into a ball, and looks “crumbly” it’s OK.
 Unplug the food processor and pinch the dough together; if it sticks, it’s fine.